As we all know, cats can be the fussiest of eaters which is why it can be time-consuming to find the best food for cats with sensitive stomachs.

 What might be their favorite food one day can find them turning their nose up the next.
-While the switch between wet and dry, jelly and gravy, and different kinds of treats is a dance that all cat owners know well, it is of great importance to realize when your cat is suffering from something worse than increased airs and graces.
+While the switch between wet and dry, jelly and gravy, and different kinds of treats is a dance that all cat owners know well, it is of great importance to realize when your cat is suffering from something in their diet.

 In this article:

-- Worst food for cats with sensitive stomachs
+- Worst food for Cats with Sensitive Stomachs

-What Causes a Sensitive Stomach for a cat
+What Causes a Sensitive Stomach in Cats

 In the worst case scenarios, they can be indicative of a disease in the gallbladder, pancreas, or similar organ, but they can also be brought on by heartworm.
 They may even be caused by parasites or other nasty things.

 Worst Food for Cats with Sensitive Stomachs

-Top of the list is pasteurized cow’s milk and other dairy, like cream.
+Top of the list to avoid is pasteurized cow’s milk and other dairy products, like cream.
 While suitable for humans, cats cannot always digest the sugary lactose .
 The only milk cats can drink without any risk is their mothers while they are nursing, or else they could potentially suffer from diarrhea.

-Best Food For Cats With Sensitive Stomach
+Best Food For Cats with Sensitive Stomachs

 Specially Formulated Cat Foods for Cats With Sensitive Stomachs